Donearm/cocktails/COCKTAILS.md

 -----------------

 #### Mai Tai
->Created 1944 by Trader Vic
+>Created in 1944 by Trader Vic

 Old Fashioned Glass